Aerial view of Walthamstow neighbourhood, Waltham Forest

 New builds (2015+): Typically 1.2–1.5 spaces per unit (flats); some zero-car policies in car-club schemes (e.g., permitted parking via Zipcar subscriptions instead of owned vehicles).

-🛡 Crime & Safety
+Crime & Safety in Walthamstow

 Crime safety and residential streets in Walthamstow, Waltham Forest